sgillespie/lambda-calculus/README.md

  * Lambda abstraction
  * Function application

-Any expression maybe be parenthesized in order to change the evaluation order.
+Any expression may be parenthesized in order to change the evaluation order.
 Expressions are evaluated from left to right [6].

 ## Variables
 A variable is just a name that may hold a value [2], just as you would expect.
 In &lambda;, we typically use the convention of a single lower case letter.
 For example: `x`, `y`, and `z` are all valid variables.